FCA to review 'with profits' insurance policies

-LONDON Britain's markets watchdog said it will review how insurers are treating customers that have bought "with-profits" policies that contain guaranteed returns.
+LONDON (Reuters) - Britain's markets watchdog said it will review how insurers are treating customers that have bought "with-profits" policies that contain guaranteed returns.

 In a with-profits policy, the insurers' costs are deducted from the investment profits of the fund and the remainder is returned to investors.